TannDev/silence-among-us/README.md

 - `!sau config set <option> <value`: Set a new value for the option.
 - `!sau config reset <option>`: Reset the value of the option back to the default.

-Currently, the only configurable option is `prefix`, but this list will grow with future releases.

 _Note:_ Each deployed instance of the bot uses a different settings database.

 #### Prefix